-One might start in their private life book "Dear Diary..." or bedraw up a beautiful portrait by writing a descriptive metaphorical piece.
+One might start in their private life book "Dear Diary..." or begin listing the rhyming words to tal keyboard are more likely to fabricate poetic verses, or even cause writer's desensitisation draw up a beautiful portrait by writing a descriptive metaphorical piece.
 All of these are forms of writing escapades.
 One might subconsciously escape from the tiring reality by simply grabbing the pen and jotting thoughts onto paper, decorating each thought with the writer's personal voice, and then end up producing something that is unique to the public and special to the individual.
 All of this is produced by the feature we underestimate and, unfortunately, do not appreciate since we only limit writing to the circle of college and nothing beyond.
 While writing with our own pen and paper, not English 101's pen and paper, we will be able to recreate our own matchless mirror by smartly utilising the different facades of writing.
 Technical writing only for the purpose of college has restricted us from feeling the genuineness of pen and paper.
 With Microsoft Word and a solid keyboard, we type, type and type.
-We might not feel that, but writing in itself with a block of words will not have its magic touch until the writer himself/herself devotes the sufficient charm while writfrom manually writing rather than typing using technology.
-The vertical screen and horizongin listing the rhyming words to tal keyboard are more likely to fabricate poetic verses, or even cause writer's desensitisation as opposed to literally holding a blue pen and A4 paper.
+We might other loses; either the students ing.
+Some of this charm comes from manually writing rather than typing using technology.
+The vertical screen and horizonas opposed to literally holding a blue pen and A4 paper.
 It has been described once that a "plastic flower has a different smell from a real flower."
 Also, realise, the handwritten material written in a dreadful mood looks different from a piece written after you have heard the best news ever in your entire life.
 That handwritten paragraph of yours is much more telling than a font 12 Arial-typed paragraph, definitely.
 Writing is writing, not typing; they are different verbs.
 But again, what do we do in this time, the technological age?
 It is out of our hands, we shall just shrug.
 All in all, it has been realised that neither side wins nor loses; students versus writing.
 I was wrong in the beginning.
 It has been apparent that it is not an equation of one beating the other, and one hating the other.
 Writing has always been in harmony with students; they are simply incongruent twins.
 They are pals on the same line, not opposing armies against each other.
 It only, however, depends on the proprietor of writing and the property of writing, wherein lie the secret realms.